cjrgamedev/node-currentcost/README.md

 ### Hardware

-* Current Cost Electricity Meter (tested with one supplie
+* Current Cost Electricity Meter (tested with one supplied by E.ON)

 ### Software